 ANNA KARELL was born in Peru, where she earned an associate’s degree in Psychology at Rico Palma University.
 She has taken several courses at Miami-Dade College toward her Child Development Associate certification.
 Anna has been part of the Temple Judea family since 1998.
 During that time she has taught all ages of preschoolers.

 YESENIA MIRANDA was born and raised in Miami.
 She is currently working on her Bachelors Degree in Early Childhood Education.
 Yesenia comes from a big family and enjoys baking and going to the beach.
-She has always enjoyed working with children and is looking forward to getting to know the Temple Judea and Margaux School community while helping the children grow and learn.
+She enjoys working with children and looks forward to helping the children grow and learn.

 NANCY QUEREAU was born and raised in Miami.
 She has a bachelor’s degree in psychology from the University of Florida, as well as a national Child Development Associate credential.
 Nancy grew up at Temple Judea, where she attended religious and Hebrew school.
 Nancy has worked as an early childhood teacher in the Miami Jewish community for more than 2 decades.